palaa159/Docs/software/02-OpenBCI_Streaming_Data_Format.md

 Once you receive and parse the data packets, it is important to know how to interpret the data so that the EEG values are useful in a quantitative way.
 The two critical pieces of information are (1) the sample rate and (2) the scale factor.

 For the sample rate, we set the default rate to 250 Hz.
-Faster rates are supported by the ADS1299 EEG chip at the heart of the OpenBCI board, but the RFDuino wireless link and the serial limits might not be able to keep up with faster sample rates.
+Faster rates are supported by the ADS1299, but the RFDuino wireless link and the serial limits might not be able to keep up with faster sample rates.
 If you give it a try, let us know how it worked!

 For the scale factor, this is the multiplier that you use to convert the EEG values from “counts” (the int32 number that you parse from the binary stream) into scientific units like “volts”.
 By default, our Arduino sketch running on the OpenBCI board sets the ADS1299 chip to its maximum gain (24x), which results in a scale factor of 0.02235 microVolts per count.
 Because the gain is user-configurable (24x, 12x, 8x, 6x, 4x, 2x, 1x), the scale factor will be different.
 If the gain is changed, the equation that you should use for determining the scale factor is: